-If you’re looking for home based translation jobs, then you’ve landed on the right page.
+If you’re looking for remote translation jobs, then you’ve landed on the right page.

 It may surprise you to know that bilingual skills are very sought after by a lot of companies.
 According to a report by the New American Economy, the demand for bilingual employees has increased by 50% in the last five years.